billbillbilly/website/content/post/2024-02-13-viewscape/index.md

 Of course, `viewscape` is not designed for computing the viewshed even if this is the core of the package.
 A set of function for calculating viewscape metrics ([see details](https://github.com/land-info-lab/viewscape/blob/master/README.md)) is the main contribution of this package.
 What's more, it provides the functionality to subset the viewshed based on the angle and orientation of the field of view.

+What is 'viewshed' and what is 'viewscape' by the way?
+Basically, I would say viewscape is a concept of analysis relying on viewshed, which is the visible area that can be seen from the  location of a observer.
+Viewscape analysis is to understand the composition of landscape and the structure of viewshed itself and visible objects within the viewshed.

 ```r
 # install packages